Menopause is commonly used as an umbrella term when we are actually referring to any of the situations detailed below.

 Surgical menopause

 If you have surgery to remove your ovaries for any reason then you will go straight into surgical menopause.
 This is a sudden transition and can be problematic for this reason.
-We still speak to far too many cis women and people with a female reproductive system who haven’t been counselled about this prior to their surgery or given adequate doses of replacement hormones following surgery and are very symptomatic.
+We still speak to far too many women who haven’t been counselled about this prior to their surgery or given adequate doses of replacement hormones following surgery and are very symptomatic.
 Diane Danzebrink talks about her journey following surgical menopause on the website www.menopausesupport.co.uk

 Medical/Induced menopause